equinor/signalr-echo-server/README.md

 ```
 2. Navigate to `http://localhost:5000` in you web browser
 3. (Optional) Open the developer tools, and look in the `WS` part of the network tab.
-4. (Optional) Reconnect of needed.
+4. (Optional) Reconnect if needed.
 5. Paste the following payload in the `Payload` box, and press `Send`:

 ```json